frctl/fractal/README.md

 Fractal is a toolkit for parsing and querying filesystem-based component libraries.

 > _This is a developer preview of the core Fractal v2 component library parser, and should not be considered stable or complete.
-You can get an overview of the architectural and conceptual changes coming in Fractal v2 in the '[Fractal Iterations](https://medium.com/@frctl/fractal-iterations-c9c42e19d3e0)'' article on Medium, or jump into the Fractal [Slack community](http://slack.fractal.build) for further discussion._
+For more detail on this release see the [article on Medium](https://medium.com/@frctl/dev-preview-fractal-component-parser-v2-d119a1d8bac7#.rl1rsdpw3) or jump into the Fractal [Slack community](http://slack.fractal.build) for further discussion._

 Fractal features a **plugin-based parsing engine** and a dynamic **entity API builder** to make it easily customisable to your needs.
 It is intended to be used as a dependency in tools such as static site builders, build systems and even in production applications to help deeply integrate your components into all stages of the development process.